The Capital of the Highlands is easy to reach and is a great base from which to explore the North of Scotland.

 Cars, vans, motorbikes and bicycles can be rented from various companies in Inverness.

 Based at Bellfield Park in Inverness, A Ticket to Ride offers bike hire for alsorts of bikes (road, mountain, hybrid, electric, tandem, kids).
-Free delivery area includes Inverness Airport, Nairn and numerous other places.
+Helmet, lock, toolkit and emergency assistance all provided.

 Several companies offer day trips on Loch Ness (to see the monster?!) and out into the Moray Firth to see the dolphins.
 Check out Loch Ness by Jacobite for cruises and coach tours of Loch Ness.